caseyyee/resume/README.md

 * [LinkedIn](https://www.linkedin.com/in/whoyee/)
 * [Resume](https://gitprint.com/caseyyee/resume/master/README.md)

-## What I do
+## I’m a UX Engineer

-I do many things, but if there was a role that describes me best, it would be a "UX Engineer".
-A UX Engineer fits somewhere at the precarious intersection of design and software engineering.
-More specifically, I like to work in code, but also feature a full complement of UX and design skills to go along with that.
+I like to work in code, but also feature a full complement of UX and design skills to go along with that.
+Specializing in emerging tech (AR, VR is a big part of that!) and well versed in modern tools and workflows using Javascript, React, Node, WebGL/three, WebRTC, HTML/CSS just to name a few.
+I am also a fan of Figma, Framer, Adobe CS and other design tools.

 ## Organisations and brands I’ve worked with